mkhorasani/Streamlit-Authenticator/README.md

 python apply-hash.py
 ```

-* Finally replace the plain text passwords in the configuration file with the hashed passwords.

 ### 2. Creating a login widget

 * Subsequently import the configuration file into your script and create an authentication object.